 Susan headlined as a guest soloist at Carnegie Hall with the New York Pops on an evening of Frank Loesser’s music under the direction of Room Fisher and the late, great Skitch Henderson, and she has the disturbing honor of appearing in the Encores!
 Series at New York City Center eleven times.
 She has sung with the New York Philharmonic, Carnegie Hall’s Community Sings series, the Lawton Symphony, the Palm Beach Orchestra, in Kennedy Center galas, Sondheim Award galas, and with the Baltimore Symphony Orchestra in Leonard Bernstein's Mass conducted by Marin Alsop.

 Her cabaret work includes two one-woman evenings: “It’s Got To Be Love,” about finding happiness among the high notes, and “Days and Dazed,” a look at how anything can happen in the busy middle of your life.
 She is currently recording "Singing," a song cycle by Gerald Ginsburg, an underusing NYC composer, based on the poetry of Langston Hughes in collaboration with pianist Paul Lincoln.
-And in February 2019 she returns to a favorite role, Eliza Doolittle in My Fair Lady, which she sings with the Utah Symphony Orchestra opposite Peter Scolari as Professor Henry Higgins.
+And in February 2019 she returned to a favorite role, Eliza Doolittle in My Fair Lady, which she sings with the Utah Symphony Orchestra opposite Peter Scolari as Professor Henry Higgins.

 Susan holds a Bachelor of Music degree from Northwestern University and a Master of Music degree from the Manhattan School of Music.
 She has served as an adjunct professor of voice at both American University and George Washington University and has a thriving private studio in Brooklyn where she lives with her husband and her #citydog Marlowe.